 “She’s soaking wet,” she said.
 “He handed her to me and telling me that it was my fault.
 That I did that.
 That I caused it.
 But he didn’t rush to call 911, or he wasn’t trying to resuscitate her.
 I just collapsed with her in my arms.”

 Casey Anthony said she then left and spent a portion of the next 31 days with her boyfriend, but kept quiet about what she had seen.
 She claimed that she “genuinely believed that Caylee was still alive.”

 “My father kept telling me she was OK,” she said in the show.
 “I was in contact with my father daily….
 I just wanted answers.
 ‘When am I going to see her?
 How much longer are we going to keep doing this?
 Is she OK?'”

-Asked what happened in the 31 days between when she last saw her daughter and when the police were notified, she said: “I was meeting up with George when he was asking me to meet him at the house.
+When asked what happened in the 31 days between when she last saw her daughter and when the police were notified, she said, “I was meeting up with George when he was asking me to meet him at the house.
 He had me hook, line and sinker, waiting for him to tell me where to meet him.
-He kept saying if I did what he wanted me to do, tell Cindy what he wanted me to tell her… Because if I did what he wanted me to do, he had me the whole time thinking Caylee was alive and she was OK.
+He kept saying if I did what he wanted me to do, tell Cindy what he wanted me to tell her… Because if I did what he wanted me to do, he had me the whole time thinking Caylee was alive, and she was OK.
 The entire time.”

 Anthony’s trial lasted more than a month, during which time her parents and her brother were among those called as witnesses.